-Issues in Healthcare /
+Issues in Health Care Education /

-Some of the most urgent topics today revolve around our nation’s need to eliminate inequities in the quality and availability of healthcare for ethnic, racial, and economic minorities.
+Some of the most urgent topics today revolve around our nation’s need to eliminate inequities in the quality and availability of health care for ethnic, racial and economic minorities.

-Closely connected to this is the need to increase both the diversity and the cultural competence of our healthcare workforce.
+Closely connected to this is the need to increase both the diversity and the cultural competence of our health care workforce.

 For links to resources on other health policy issues, see Health Policy Topics.